LivePersonInc/knowledge-center-archive/pages/documents/Agent-Manager-Workspace/Workspace-configuration/adding-your-own-widgets.md

 ### **To reorder widgets:**

-1. From the visitors page, click on the Night Vision icon.
+1. From the visitors page, click on the Night Vision icon at the top right corner.

    ![](/img/adding-your-own-widgets-6.png)

 2. The Edit Widgets configuration screen will appear.
 All available agent widgets configured to your account will appear here as icons - to see the name of the widget, hover over the icon.
 You can also stop the widget from appearing in the workspace, by clicking **Hide**.

 ![](/img/adding-your-own-widgets-1.png)